 Investigations can be thought of as a systematic and methodical process of defining a problem, gathering information, analyzing it, drawing conclusions, and then communicating the results so that an informed decision can be made.

 DEFINING THE PROBLEM

-This is the first and one of the most important steps in any investigation.
-It involves clearly stating what needs to be investigated and what outcome is desired.
+Defining the problem is the first and one of the most important steps in any investigation.
+Clearly state what needs to be investigated and what outcome is desired.
 Identify why the investigation is being conducted or the goal of the investigation.
-This is when the timeframe and deadline are identified.
+This is when the timeframe and deadline are also identified.
 This will have a direct effect on the scope of the investigation and what specific questions need to be answered in order to solve the problem or address the issue being investigated.
 Defining the problem in a clear and precise manner helps identify what resources will be required to conduct the investigation, such as personnel, equipment, and funding, to ensure that the investigation is focused, efficient, and effective.
 It also provides a roadmap for the investigation, guiding the process and helping to ensure that all relevant information is gathered and analyzed.

 Examining the data and evidence to identify patterns, relationships, and potential causes.